Promotion of a Web site by RSS

 One thinks that programming a script to extract information from a so elementary format, or to display the feed itself, should not be very complicated!
 In fact ready to use scripts are provided on this site, they are given in the resources section at bottom of this page.

 The basic format can be extended with specialized modules.
-For a detailed description of the RSS 2.0 format, see the article: RSS Tutorial.

 We have described the RSS 2.0 format, but there are several formats.